krobelus/rate-experiments/README.md

 system that differs from the specification of DRAT.
 We demonstrate that it is possible to implement a competitive checker that honors unit deletions.
-Many reputable SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious deletions of unique reason clauses.
+Many reputable SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious deletions of reason clauses.
 We present patches for top SAT solvers to produce correct proofs with respect to the specification.
+\todo{sick, results}
 :::

 \tableofcontents